alexanderkotsev/gp-ogc-api-features/tg.md

 ##### Internationalization: supported languages

-QUESTION: Would the proposed approach based on HTTP standards be easily implementable by solutions.
+&#x1F538; OPEN QUESTION: Would the proposed approach based on HTTP standards be easily implementable by solutions.

 [RFC 2616] does not define what such a response body exactly should look like, see also Annex B, and no other existing specifications have been identified that define this.
 As one of the principles in this specification is not to have any INSPIRE-specific extensions or requirements, this specification therefore does not give a stronger recommendation than REC00x.
 This specification may be updated when the response body returned with HTTP status code 406 is standardised.